machikoyasuda/los-angeles-map/README.md

 http-server
 ```

+You might have to install [http-server](https://www.npmjs.com/package/http-server) from npm.

 Now open a browser and go to `http://127.0.0.1:8080/`.
 You should see our  map.
 If not, or if you see some kind of error, there was a problem with setup somewhere.
 Let us know, and we'll help you figure it out!

 To quit the local webserver, in the terminal type CTRL+C.